ajv24/Photo-Gallery/README.md

 # Photo-Gallery
 I made a photo gallery with CSS.
-HTML and Bootstrap.
+HTML and Bootstrap as well as some JavaScript and NodeJs I pulled from Bootstrap.